event4u-app/data-helpers/starlight/src/content/docs/main-classes/data-mapper-overview.md

 ---
 title: DataMapper
-description: Transform and map data structures with templates, pipelines, and powerful query capabilities
+description: Transform and map data structures with templates, pipelines and powerful query capabilities
 ---

 DataMapper is a powerful tool for transforming data structures.
-It provides a fluent API for mapping, filtering, and transforming data with templates, pipelines, and SQL-like queries.
+It provides a fluent API for mapping, filtering and transforming data with templates, pipelines and SQL-like queries.

 ## Quick Example